 All students were required to be fully vaccinated by August 1, 2021, unless they received an approved exemption.

 You should also have uploaded your vaccine documentation to the Health Services Patient Portal by August 1, 2021.

-Even through the deadline has passed, you should still upload your documentation.
+Even though the deadline has passed, you should still upload your documentation.
 Students must meet the requirements in university policy 1416.

 If you're an international student with limited access to COVID vaccines, contact Mason to request a deadline extension.
 Students with approved extensions must be vaccinated once they arrive in the United States.

 Mason offers flexible excused absence options for students receiving vaccination and those with side effects after vaccination.
 This includes international students whose in-person attendance may be delayed due to CDC international travel quarantine requirements.

 Visit the Student Health Services website for information on how to upload your COVID vaccine documentation (all students), or submit your Mason Immunization Record Form (PDF) (newly admitted students).

 - How to apply for medical and religious exemptions.